Microsoft/azure-docs.pt-pt/articles/site-recovery/monitoring-common-questions.md

 ## <a name="azure-monitor-logging"></a>Registo do Azure Monitor

-### <a name="how-often-does-site-recovery-send-diagnostic-logs-to-azure-monitor-log"></a>Com que frequência a Recuperação do Site envia registos de diagnóstico para o Registo do Monitor Azure?
+### <a name="how-often-does-site-recovery-send-resource-logs-to-azure-monitor-log"></a>Com que frequência a Recuperação do Site envia registos de recursos para o Registo do Monitor Azure?

 - As Estatísticas de Recuperação do AzureSite e o AzureSiteRecoveryRecoveryPoints são enviados a cada 15 minutos.
 - AzureSiteRecoveryReplicationDataUploadRate e AzureSiteRecoveryProtectedDiskDataChurnÉChurn são enviados a cada cinco minutos.